Nick689/CustomPOS/Readme.md

 CustomPOS works in client-server mode, no data is stored in client side.
 All you have to do if you want your data safe is to backup the database.

 CustomPOS main concepts are:
-- You can easily customize this program (you need to know basics of programing, networking, SQL)
+- You can easily customize this program (you need to know basics about programing, networking and SQL)
 - You are the master of your data: full database access let you correct any mistakes from their origin, you can also extract data for statistics, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)